 The goal here is to not consume anything that is going to cause inflammation in the gut, while eating easily digestible food.
 Depending on what your regular diet is you may need to make little or no adjustment, or change a lot.
 You want to have a few days of real calm digestion before the flush.

-If you eat a really terrible diet (lots of processed food, cheap animal products, fried stuff, white sugar, etc) you will probably have a very unpleasant flush experience.
+If you eat a really terrible diet (lots of processed food, cheap meat, fried stuff, white sugar, etc) you will probably have a very unpleasant flush experience.
 You may want to make some permanent changes to your diet for weeks/months before doing a flush.

-The majority of my diet before flushing would be: smoothies, soup, steamed veggies, brown rice or quinoa, small serving of fish or meat (but not on the day of the flush), salad, some cheese, tea, kombucha.
+The majority of my diet before flushing would be: smoothies, soup, steamed veggies and sweet potatoes, brown rice or quinoa, eggs, small serving of fish or meat, salad with soft greens, some cheese, tea, kombucha.

-AVOID: wheat, soy, white rice or flour, processed sweets (or any white sugar), too many nuts/seeds (nut butter okay), alcohol, anything with preservatives or food coloring or chemicals.
+AVOID: wheat, soy, white rice or flour, processed meats, processed sweets (or any white sugar), too many nuts/seeds (nut butter okay), excessive alcohol and caffeine, anything with preservatives or food coloring or chemicals.

 make sure you get enough salt, this helps you feel grounded and have energy.
 Celtic Sea Salt is by far the best, most healthy salt in my opinion.
-You can put a small pinch of salt in you water - it actually makes water taste better!
 Sea veggies are great too - look for Maine Coast Dulse and Kelp shakers at your local health food store.

 drinking apple juice and/or homemade lemonade will help to soften stones.
 But too much sugar while cleansing is not the best idea for some people.

-it's really important to keep your bowels moving during these days. if you don't naturally go one or more times a day (a clear sign of sluggish bile flow), take either an herbal laxative or 1 -2 teaspoons of epsom salt every day (you can just keep a glass of epsom water in the fridge and sip some morning and night).
+it's really important to keep your bowels moving during these days. if you don't naturally go one or more times a day (a clear sign of sluggish bile flow), take either an herbal laxative or 1 teaspoon of epsom salt every day.
 Swiss Kriss is a good herbal laxative. it can be found at most health food stores.
 Also "Senna Leaf Tea".

 This day it is important that you eat strictly.
-Have a smoothie, salad (not too fibrous though - use soft baby greens), soup, steamed veggies.
-I would say probably avoid meat and/or eggs.
 Chew your food well.
 Eat enough to satisfy but don't stuff yourself.
 Do not fast leading up to the flush - this will not help remove stones.
 For some reason a lot of the versions of Liver Flushes on the internet are set up as 3 or 5 day juice fasts followed by the flush - I totally disagree with this - you need solid food to keep your intestines moving.
 You need to be nourished and feel grounded (minerals in the blood) because the flush will take a lot out of you, literally.

 Finish eating solid food around 4:00 pm